MCH8003 : Film Production 2

 The audience is constantly evolving in the way they interact with media and the way they interact with each other.
 Students will become familiar with the new extended digital film toolbox and learn how best to use these techniques via practical application.

 Designed and structured to equip students with all the tools needed to create and deliver extended film content in the new converged metaverse, this module builds on module I by focusing on the techniques required for interactive narratives, transmedia and advanced concepts in social media storytelling and engagement.
-From concept through to production and distribution, students will be taught the latest techniques for cross-platform and interactive delivery and how to extend traditional documentary and drama into new media.
+From concept through to production and distribution, students will be taught the latest techniques for cross-platform and interactive delivery and how to extend traditional documentary into new media.

 Outline Of Syllabus